The circulatory system of the horse!

-A few things, which are totally important, and maybe some other interesting things.
+- Here are a few things, which are totally important, and maybe some other interesting things.
 As a horse owner, knowing a little bit about your horse’s heart can help you spot problems early.
-Pretty crucial, as the heart is the main player in the circulatory system.
-It’s also vital for your Veterinarian to check your horse’s circulatory system during routine visits, just to be sure the ticker is ticking correctly.
+Pretty crucial, as the heart is the main player in the circulatory system of the horse.
+It’s also vital for your veterinarian to check your horse’s circulatory system during routine visits, just to be sure the ticker is ticking correctly.

-The components of the circulatory system include the heart, spleen, blood and blood vessels, and the frog.
+The components of your horse’s circulatory system include the heart, spleen, blood and blood vessels, and the frog.
 Yes, the triangle thing on the sole of your horse’s hoof.

-The horse’s frog works to pump blood up the horse’s leg.
+- The horse’s frog works to pump blood up the horse’s leg.
 When a horse steps, the frog pushes into the digital cushion.
 This forces blood out of the digital cushion and back up the horse’s leg.
 No match for gravity.
+This mechanism is precisely why it’s important for your horse to move around.

 A horse’s digital pulse gives you valuable insight into what’s going on in the hoof.